servirtium/README/starting-a-new-implementation.md

 ### Request headers recorded for playback:
 ```

-## 8. Redaction, Mask, and Mutate operations

-Sometimes things have to be changed in request headers and/or request body that is saved as markdown in a recording
-Similarly things may have to be changed in response headers and/or response body.

-Related things that were recorded in a certain way, may have to be changed again in playback.
-You might have morphed
-`Date: Wed, 21 Oct 2019 07:28:00 GMT` to `Date: todays's-date-paul-was-here` for the purposes of the recording, but
-in playback it needs to be changed again from `Date: todays's-date-paul-was-here` to `Date: Sun, 9 Feb 2020 11:18:03 GMT`
-so that tests still pass.

-Then there's also removal of headers (and parts of a body) at both request and response level, that's needed.

-For any of these it may be a good idea to get regex and non regex ways working.

-## 9. Optional Markdown Settings

-### Alternate code block

-The three backtick way of marking code blocks in markdown, has an alternate: indented by four spaces.
-That should be supported too - and should be an option in recording mode, with playback mode just adapting to what it
-encounters.
-A method/function on the recorder could be `indentCodeBlocks()` whatever is idiomatic for the style of API
-you are building.

-### Emphasis for HTTP verb/method

-GET and POST may be in the markdown as emphasised like *GET* or *POST* (asterisk or underscore before & after the word in the
-markdown).
-This should be optional too via a recorder method like `emphasizeHttpVerbs()` (or similar).
-The Playback mode should
-just adapt to what it encounters.

 ## 10 Fail a playback step if the request is not as previously recorded

 That is any of **URL**, **method**, **request header**, or **request body**.
 If they are different in playback than